nrahmatd/SALT-Project/README.md

-# Springboot Java Persistence API
+# SALT Project

-This project build with Springboot Framework with Java Persistence API library for experiment purpose.
+This project build with Springboot Framework as the technical test requirement by SALT.

 Refers: https://spring.io/projects/spring-boot